Skip to main content

 No matter how hard you try to do the washing and cooking when the sun is shining you will not be able to use all electricity you generate, especially from March to October.

-Yes, you could try and make some money by exporting via Octopus Energy Outgoing, especially the Agile version when energy prices are high.
+Yes, you could try and make some money by exporting via an Octopus Energy Outgoing tariff.

-UPDATE: Read my 5 years of solar article for more information about exporting back to the grid.
+UPDATE: Read my 5 years with solar PV article for more information about exporting back to the grid.

 But for an easy life and use the energy within your house (and not pay import costs) you’d need somewhere to divert your spare generation.